Sambruk/windermere/README.md

 `multiStatements=true` is currently needed for this driver (other drivers allow this by default).

+### Binaries

+Compiled versions of the software is available for Linux and Windows here on GitHub (under Releases).

+If you wish to build the software from source code yourself, see below.

 ### Building

-To build Windermere, go into the directory `cmd/windermere` and run `go build`, this should give you an executable named `windermere` in the same directory.
+To build Windermere you need a Go compiler.
+Once you have that, go into the directory `cmd/windermere` and run `go build`, this should give you an executable named `windermere` in the same directory.

 If you don't want to build yourself you can find binaries on GitHub (under Releases).